FreddeITsupport98/passtrouhg/README.md

   - Intended to catch environment regressions early.

 - `--reset`
-  - **Destructive clean‑up** of everything this script manages.
+  - **Destructive clean-up** of everything this script manages.
   - Requires confirmation by typing a phrase (`RESET VFIO`).
   - Performs:
-    - Disables and stops `vfio-bind-selected-gpu.service`.
+    - Disables and stops `vfio-bind-selected-gpu.service` and, if installed, the VFIO boot-log dumper service.
-    - Removes its systemd unit, bind script, audio script, config, vfio modules‑load entry, and optional blacklist.
+    - Removes its systemd unit, bind script, audio script, config, vfio modules‑load entry, optional blacklist, and optional boot-log helper.
     - Optionally removes user systemd audio units under `/home/*`.
-    - Offers to remove VFIO/IOMMU kernel parameters from `/etc/default/grub` and regenerate `grub.cfg`.
+    - Optionally removes VFIO/IOMMU and related debug kernel parameters from:
+      - `/etc/default/grub` on classic GRUB systems, with:
+        - Automatic `grub.cfg` regeneration.
+        - A **GRUB syntax check** (`grub2-script-check`/`grub-script-check` when available) and automatic rollback to the backed‑up `/etc/default/grub` if the new config would cause lexer errors at boot.
+      - `/etc/kernel/cmdline` on openSUSE/BLS systems, followed by a quiet `sdbootutil add-all-kernels` + `update-all-entries` to sync BLS entries.
     - Rebuilds initramfs to reflect the cleaned‑up configuration.
+  - On openSUSE/Btrfs systems, prints a reminder that each snapshot has its own `/etc/kernel/cmdline`; after rolling back to an older snapshot you should re-run `--reset` from within that snapshot if you want its VFIO parameters removed as well.

 ---